top of page

 On both sides of the bed were small, white machines with long, flexible tubes and nosepieces with straps.
 They looked like machines that helped people breathe at night.
 Lily must have gotten us a special room.

 I transferred the remaining cash from Lily’s wallet to mine and left our backpacks on the bed.
 It didn’t seem right for me to wait for Lily to arrive, and I thought I should have been more upset with her.
-But something was happening to me I didn’t understand.
+Something was happening that I didn’t understand.

 Outside the hotel, I wandered between clean, colorful buildings while becoming increasingly worried about Lily’s whereabouts.
 No one else around me appeared to be troubled.
-The town was arranged in a circle, with each building facing inward toward the grassy courtyard with the glass rooms, the town’s central feature.
+The town was arranged in a circle, with each building facing inward toward the grassy courtyard with the glass rooms.
 There were no children in Nadeloi.
 Why did Lily’s father take her to such a place?

-The sweet smell in the room was stronger than what I had smelled throughout the town.
+The sweet smell in the room was more potent than what I had smelled throughout the town.
 It relaxed me, which was what I needed, and I somehow began believing everything would be all right.

 Lily must have sat in one of these rooms.
 The lady in the restaurant had nearly said so.
 Sitting there, I was only doing what she had done.
-I withdrew a ten-dollar bill from my wallet and sat in the chair.
+I withdrew a ten-dollar bill from my wallet.

 It was my only chance to understand what happened to her.
 Officer Tanaka would have told me if something terrible had happened to Lily, so why should I have worried?
 I inserted the bill into the slot.
 The machine’s fan turned on, and a hiss came from the nosepiece at the end of the flexible hose.
-I examined the soft, plastic piece in my hand before putting it against my nose.
+I examined the soft plastic before putting it against my nose.

 I inhaled.

 My body fit the chair perfectly.
-I realized then that I couldn’t remember which of my knees had been hurting, which reassured me.
+I couldn’t remember which of my knees had been hurting, which reassured me.

 By some means, I exited the glass room and made it across the grass to our hotel.
 I didn’t care if my dining room server saw me again.
-I felt my room key pass in my pocket as I walked unevenly.
+I felt my room passkey in my pocket as I walked unevenly.

 Breathing deeply made me feel indestructible.
 Or was I defenseless?
 Why had I entered the hotel hallway?
-I rested against the outside of our closed room door, the cold bronze number 1020 against my cheek.
-Maybe it was the wrong door, but my key pass opened it.
+I rested against the outside of our closed room door, the cold bronze number 102 against my cheek.
+Maybe it was the wrong door, but my passkey opened it.
 The room was still untouched.
-The white machines beside the bed had no slots to accept money.
-I would bring Lily back to our room and enjoy them together.
+I realized that the white machines beside the bed had slots to accept money.
+I would bring Lily back to our room, and we would enjoy it together.

-It didn’t matter any longer who Lily was because I had become a different person.
-My memory of her faded and it hurt me to remember anything that bothered me.
-I sat on the bed and slumped over.
+It didn’t matter who Lily was anymore because I was becoming a different person.
+My memory of her faded, and it hurt to remember anything before Nadeloi.
+I sat on the bed and slumped over onto my side.

-A woman came to my memory.
+A woman came to my mind.
 I struggled to imagine her face because I had met her so long ago.
 She was the shopworker I had met who warned me about Nadeloi.
-What a simple life for her not to have to need anything.
+What a simple life for her, not to need anything.

-I remembered how Lily complimented me on how sensible I was.
+I remembered how Lily used to compliment me on how sensible I was.
 But nothing was sensible now.
+Or everything was.
 Had Lily married me only because I took her to Nadeloi?
-Did she not need me anymore?
 My arms and legs tingled, and my feet were numb, making it hard to stand and walk.
 But I had to know what she wanted.

 The hallway walls were smooth and cool as I slid along them and pushed myself out through the hotel’s front doors.
 The sun was close to the ocean, large and red.

 A pair of officers wearing black approached one of the beggars and asked him to stand.
 Neither the officers nor the beggars noticed me.
-Perhaps they took the beggars to the bus that drove people to the ferry.
+Perhaps they took the beggars to the bus and drove them to the ferry.

 A group of workers standing between buildings looked out at the ocean.
 Lily stood with them.
 Was I lighter or heavier?
-Lily wore black, and her hair was shorter and black.
+Lily wore black, and her hair was also black and shorter.
 Did she still want me?
 Why was she with them?

 My legs lost their strength, so I leaned against the wood-planked wall of the Haiou restaurant.
-My fingers felt swollen as I rubbed them together, and the air in my lungs was thick, making it hard for me to breathe.
-I wanted the machine in the glass room to calm me, and that need made me angry because I wanted it more than Lily.
+My fingers felt swollen as I rubbed them together, and the air in my lungs felt thick, making it hard to breathe.
+I wanted the machine in the glass room to calm me, and that made me angry because I wanted it more than Lily.

 The employees spoke their language to each other as Lily stood by.
 I had done what she expected of me by taking the gas, yet she still abandoned me.
 Everyone likes Lily.
-I was her subservient follower, and my thoughts were foolish.
+I was her subservient follower, with foolish thoughts and undeserving needs.

 Lily didn’t look in need of anything and didn’t seem to recognize me.
 Surely, I must have meant more to her than a ride to Tanneuni.
 I couldn’t think of any reason I should disturb her, but I approached her anyway because I still deserved to be with her.